Skip to content

 English Countryside in the Durham Dales, there is a wooden gate and a low stone wall in the foreground with fields behind, a row of woodland behind that, and a low grassy hill beyond that, taken on a sunny day with blue sky filled with white clouds overhead.

 The Durham Dales are a vast area of countryside in the west of County Durham, on the edge of the North Pennines AONB.
-Filled with picturesque English countryside, the Dales are a joy to explore – and one of the less known places to visit in the North of England.
+Filled with picturesque English countryside, the Dales are a joy to explore.

 Recommended by: Carole, Berkeley and Beyond